You-Gao/Blog/_work/2025-01-25-baddesign.md

 [^1]: in the virtue of being fair, I would also say that the designer sometimes entirely skips over what can be done.
 This point is commonly made in the realm of building and architecture.
 [^2]: I admit the term "naive realist" is more a pejorative, but even more intellectually thought-out forms of realism still seem less "*virtuous*" in this case.
 [^3]: in the design of everyday things, Norman's terminology aligns with that of many post-structuralist/constructivist thinkers.
+[^4]: A design failure would be a marketing failure.